seanofw/HalfMaid.Async/Readme.md

 I am indebted to [Oleksii Nikiforov](https://nikiforovall.medium.com/awaitable-awaiter-pattern-and-logical-micro-threading-in-c-4327f91d5923) and to [Bartosz Sypytkowski](https://gist.github.com/Horusiath/401ed16563dd442980de681d384f25b9) and to [Matthew Thomas](https://www.matthewathomas.com/programming/2021/09/30/async-method-builders-are-hard.html) for their hard work plumbing the depths of C# `async`/`await`.
 And old versions of .NET Reflector really helped to untangle what was going on inside the generated code.

-As implemented, this seems to cover every major use case I can think of, and I can't really think of features this might need that it doesn't already have.
+As implemented, this seems to cover most major use cases I can think of.
 It has no bugs that I know of, but if you find one, feel free to report one.
+(Note that the fact that Visual Studio cannot report logical GameTask stack frames is not a bug:  It's a useful but missing feature.)

 Please feel free to use this library for any purpose you see fit, as per the terms of the [MIT Open-Source License](https://opensource.org/license/mit/).
 (It's also a good case study for how to `async`/`await` can be made to do cooperative multitasking, which was nearly undocumented before I wrote this!)
 I hope you find this useful, and it makes your code nicer and simpler!